Learn more about LLCs and C Corps, including the pros and cons of each.

 LLCs and C corps are quite similar in two ways.

 Articles of Organization must be submitted to the state in order to form an LLC.
-For a C corp, you’ll need to file Articles of Incorporation with the federal government.
+A corporation requires Articles of Incorporation to be submitted to the state.

-Although the documents needed to start both business structures are different, the information included in each, like your company’s name, it’s address(es), and the owners’ names, is similar.
+Although the documents needed to start both business structures are different, the information included in each, like your company’s name, its address(es), and the owners’ names, is usually similar.

-Both LLCs and C corps protect their owners.
-This includes protection from having their assets seized in order to pay for liabilities and debts.
+In most cases, both LLCs and C corps protect their owners.
+This includes protection from having their assets seized in order to pay for the liabilities and debts of the business.

 If you’re looking for the difference between an LLC and C Corp, there are a few important distinctions:

-LLCs are also a more viable option if you’re looking for a flexible structure for an innovative business model.
+LLCs may be a more viable option if you’re looking for a flexible structure with less paperwork.
 It’s important to clarify in your Operating Agreement how the LLC will operate and make changes.
-C corps, however, have a structure that focuses more on raising money and future growth.
+C corps, however, have a more rigid structure that includes appointing a board of directors and having regular meetings.

-When it comes to income taxes, LLCs are pass-through taxation business models.
+When it comes to federal income income taxes, LLCs are pass-through taxation business models.
 Income is attributed to the business’s members who pay individual income tax on their earnings.
-For C corps, they suffer double taxation at the personal and corporate level.
+For C corps, they suffer double taxation at the personal and corporate levels.

 A corporation’s ownership depends on shares that can be purchased and sold.
 For an LLC, the owners are the founding members.
 However, an LLC’s Operating Agreement can specify how the company’s ownership will be valued and changed.

 An LLC is a business structure that offers protection to its owners and avoids double taxation.
-C corps, on the other hand, is any corporation that’s taxed separately from its owners.
-Their owners pay corporate and personal income taxes.
-C corps also have strict administration requirements like annual meetings, board of directors and corporate officers.
+C corps also offer personal liability protection to their owners, but their profits are taxed at both the corporate and personal levels.
+C corps also have strict administration requirements like annual meetings, extensive record keeping, and electing a board of directors.

 If you’re looking to start a business today but aren’t sure how to go about doing it, then we can help!
-Forming an LLC or filing for a corporation is easy and can be done in minutes with our services.
+Forming an LLC or filing for a corporation is easy with our services.

 You can change from the C corp to LLC business model if you’re looking to: